minageorge-77/OS_Project/README.md

 # OS_Project
 This is an implementation of "Priority Scheduling (Preemitive)" Algorithm {Operating System Project}

-I implement AN scheduling algorithms simulation with JavaScript programming language.
+I implemented an scheduling algorithms simulation with JavaScript programming language.
 • GUI is a Front-End Page (Html & Css), and Gantt Chart is provided.
 • Number of processes is user defined (i.e. user enters them at run time).